phalcon-orphanage/docs/es/reference/events.rst

     <?php

     // Receiving the data in the third parameter
-    $eventManager->attach('my-component', function ($event, $component, $data) {
+    $eventsManager->attach('my-component', function ($event, $component, $data) {
         print_r($data);
     });

     // Receiving the data from the event context
-    $eventManager->attach('my-component', function ($event, $component) {
+    $eventsManager->attach('my-component', function ($event, $component) {
         print_r($event->getData());
     });

-If a listener it is only interested in listening a specific type of event you can attach a listener directly:
+If a listener it is only interested in listening to a specific type of event you can attach a listener directly:

 .. code-block:: php

     <?php

     // The handler will only be executed if the event triggered is "beforeSomeTask"
-    $eventManager->attach('my-component:beforeSomeTask', function ($event, $component) {
+    $eventsManager->attach('my-component:beforeSomeTask', function ($event, $component) {
         // ...
     });

 Event Propagation/Cancellation
 ------------------------------
-Many listeners may be added to the same event manager, this means that for the same type of event many listeners can be notified.
+Many listeners may be added to the same event manager.
+This means that for the same type of event many listeners can be notified.
 The listeners are notified in the order they were registered in the EventsManager.
 Some events are cancelable, indicating that these may be stopped preventing other listeners are notified about the event: